 Are your kids fans of “American Ninja Warrior”?
 This fantastic show follows competitors as they attempt to master the world's most challenging obstacle course.
 The events on the course are designed to test athletes strength, balance, and endurance.
 And when it comes to planning kids birthday parties– my kids always have an opinion about their theme and this year for my son's 11th birthday there was no doubt what he wanted to do- hold his own backyard American Ninja Warrior Birthday Party!

-But of course, constructing a course in your backyard that matches the American Ninja Warrior theme and challenges, but at a level that kids can actually do- well… we really had to put some thought into this!
+My husband and I love how watching this show has inspired our kids to want to create their own version of an American Ninja Warrior course in our backyard!
+But when it came to constructing a course that matches the American Ninja Warrior theme and challenges but at a level that kids can actually do- well… we really had to put some thought into this!

 Backyard American Ninja Warrior Course for Kids!